 All parking lots are clearly marked.
 Curbs and lots marked in yellow are for emergency vehicles and are “no parking zones.”
-Don’t park on sidewalks, crosswalks, grass, lawns, in front of driveways or fire hydrants, in fire lanes or fire exits, in a handicapped space without proper permit or in a loading zone unless unloading.
+Don’t park on sidewalks, crosswalks, grass, lawns, in front of driveways or fire hydrants, in fire lanes or fire exits, in a handicapped space without a proper permit, or in a loading zone unless unloading.
 Vehicles not in regulated parking areas risk being ticketed.
 Mount Marty University is not responsible for damaged vehicles or lost or stolen personal property.

 Report all accidents or disabled vehicles to the Department of Facilities Services along with local law enforcement.
 College vehicles will not be used to jump-start disabled vehicles, but a portable jumper cable unit is available.
 Facilities Services will not assist in lock picking on vehicles that have had the keys locked inside.
 You are responsible for all locksmith fees.
 If you are parked in a restricted area and your car is locked or unable to start, please contact security to avoid receiving a parking violation.

-All tickets carry a $25 fine, which are doubled for handicap parking and fire lane violations.
 Fines must be paid within five days of the ticket issue date, or it will be added to your account.
 Unpaid citations could prevent you from class registration or receiving a student transcript.

 If you feel you’ve gotten a ticket in error, citations may be appealed within two weeks of the ticket issue date.
 Contact the Office for Student Affairs and fill out a Violation Appeal form.
 The Appeals Committee will then review the case.
 Not having a permit or not seeing a posted sign are not valid reasons for filing an appeal.